 Analytics and metrics |

-“Vendor invoice entry” view allows a user to see the status of vendor invoices from multiple companies.
+“Vendor invoice entry” view allows a user to see the status of vendor invoices across multiple companies.
 Power BI metrics are also available with basic KPIs. |

 With best-in-class solutions, the multi-company approach is available across all phases of the process, not just in the invoice entry.
-There are also more extensive sets of ready-made reports and KPIs available. |
+There are also more extensive sets of ready-made reports, dashboards, and KPIs available. |

 Submit imported vendor invoices to workflow |

-A background process allows invoices to be automatically pushed to a workflow.
-For this to work correctly though, critical data like PO numbers must be captured completely accurate. |
+A background process allows invoices to be pushed automatically to a workflow.
+For this to work correctly, critical data, like PO numbers, must be captured accurately. |

-Sending invoices to the approval workflow without human intervention is a standard feature for AP automation solutions.
-A crucial element is the ease of routing invoices that failed the automation. |
+Sending invoices to the approval workflow without human intervention is a standard feature for third-party AP automation solutions.
+A crucial element is the ease of routing invoices that failed the automated routing.
+Moreover, no need for D365 batch jobs at all. |

 Tracking imported invoice amount and imported sales tax amount |